-At Christmas time in Australia, there was a constant theme whenever the whole family got together.
-It didn’t matter who’s house it was at, or what the main meal ended up being, Granny would always come with loads and loads of home made sweet treats for us all to share (bicker over!), and I would always hope she would make her rum balls!
-So when I was thinking about what to make this Christmas, I just knew I had to make Granny’s Famous Rum Balls Vegan!
+Rum Balls are a classic treat at Christmas time in Australia.
+It didn't matter who's house it was at, or what the main meal ended up being, Granny would always come with loads and loads of home made sweet treats for us all to share (bicker over!), and I would always hope she would make her rum balls!
+So when I was thinking about what to make this Christmas, I just knew I had to make Granny's Famous Rum Balls Vegan!

 I thought I had her recipe written out in one of my note books that I had diligently put together before moving to the UK, but sadly I hadn't.
 Help was fortunately at hand when my Mother's cousin Lindel, posted about the Girl Guide recipe book that she had, that had a whole lot of my Granny's recipes in it, which included the rum ball recipe.
 Yay.
 The cover is particularly charming, and obviously it has been well loved!
 A sure sign of a great cookbook.

 I've been told my my Mum, that I'll inherit her copy.
 Phew!

 The funny thing as, when the recipes were scanned over, we realised that actually, The Rum Ball recipe wasn't attributed to my Granny, but instead had my mother as the author!

 I'm pretty sure it's Granny's recipe though, as it has the hallmarks of her best recipes; a list of ingredients & a super short explanation of how to make it! (see below for the recipe, plus a super wholesome recipe for fruit punch.)